portellam/generate-evdev/README.md

     2. Change your directory to your home folder or anywhere safe: `cd ~`
     3. Clone the repository: `git clone https://www.github.com/portellam/generate-evdev`
-  - Download the ZIP file:
-    1. Viewing from the top of the repository's (current) webpage, click the green `<> Code ` drop-down icon.
-    2. Click `Download ZIP`.
-Save this file.
-    3. Open the `.zip` file, then extract its contents.

 - To make this script executable, you must:
   1. Open the CLI (see above).
   2. Go to the directory of where the cloned/extracted repository folder is: `cd name_of_parent_folder/generate-evdev/`